kentwills/MapReduce-assignments/assignment2.md

 key-value pairs?
 What are the final output records?
 A paragraph for each implementation is about the expected length.</p>

 Stripes: I implemented this with HMapSIW because we are able to obtain a listing of the keys in the hashmap.
 The example given on Cloud9 uses a hashmap that does not allow for this.
 I either increment or add a new key in the mapper when a new word for the key is added and complement it with initializing or incrementing the * entry.
 My combiner is a simple receive Text, HMapSIW and send Text, HMapSIW, which are in-turn the intermediate key,value pairs.
-Final output records are "Text Value" such as "the,apple .6", where value is the frequency.
+Final output records are "Text Value" such as "the,apple .6", where value is the PMI.

 Pairs: I implemented this with Pairs as the main key.
 My intermediate values are PairOfStrings and FloatWritable where I emit the string pair and an extra string with the * token.
 My combiner just compresses the pairs.
-The final output values are "Pair Value"such as "(the,apple) .2", where value is the frequency.
+The Partitioner sorts by the first word.
+The final output values are "Pair Value"such as "(the,apple) .2", where value is the PMI.

 <p><b>Question 1.</b> What is the running time of the complete pairs
 implementation (in your VM)?
 What is the running time of the complete